The cost of adopting an animal

-Pet ownership can be on the the most rewarding experiences.
-Having a cuddly companion to love and spend your days with is priceless.
-Or is it?
+Adopting an animal can be one of the most rewarding experiences we have in life.
+Having a cuddly companion to love and spend your days with is priceless… Or is it?

-Often, people make the decision to bring home a pet without any consideration for the financial commitment that comes with it.
+Often, people make the decision to bring home a companion animal without any consideration given to the financial commitment that comes with it.
 According to the Ontario Veterinary Medical Association (OVMA), the annual average cost of caring for a puppy ranges from $4,589-$4,666, and annual care for a dog is approximately $3,724.
 For kittens, the annual cost of caring is between $3,091-$3,231, with the cost for cats being approximately $2,542.

-If you ready to commit the time and finances required, please visit one of the Ontario SPCA Branches to see the wonderful pets available for adoption.
+If you are ready to commit the time and finances required to take home an animal in need, please visit our website to see the wonderful animals currently available for adoption.

 Learn more about budgeting for emergency veterinary costs here on our blog.

 Wish to thank everyone involved

 I wish to thank everyone involved in the care and rescue of animals, especially volunteers.